Making Space For Nature

 The Four Principles

 Bigger Spaces - We have to think at scale.
-Our sites are getting bigger and we expand them when we can, ideally by extending them into ecologically poor quality land.
+Our sites are getting bigger and we will expand them when we can, ideally by extending them into ecologically poor quality land.
 When nature has room to breathe, amazing things happen.

 BNG